“I like that place where drawing leaves some empty spaces that allow you to fill them in with your imagination.”

 In the nearly two decades since he entered the film world, Sam has worked in a variety of departments, including camera, art and costume.
 They all excite him.
 But seen through his lens, none get to the core of each film the way storyboards do.

-“Storyboards are the centre of the translation of everything, lifting the words off the page into becoming a film,” says Sam.
+“Storyboards are the centre of the translation of everything, lifting the words off the page into becoming a film,” he says.
 “It’s the beginning of a search, in a way, for the style and the approach to each film.”

 When Sam talks about storyboarding, I picture a prism.
 He describes the creative satisfaction of condensing, or refracting, a film’s overall vision into its component parts—shots, scenes, moods, style.
 But what Sam uniquely brings to each project goes well beyond the job description of “storyboard artist.”
 He begins with the whole idea in mind, and then lets light flow through so he can closely examine all the elements, filtering them with his rare perspective, distilling them down to their purest form, and translating them into the visible spectrum so we can all appreciate the effect.

-For Sam, the ultimate pursuit of storyboarding is to be able to effectively channel ideas to other people, to audience members.
-“I caught on to the concept of trying to align something that you feel is a strong idea personally, and putting it to a test in such a way that it will convey something to the people sitting in the theatre,” says Sam.
+For him, the ultimate pursuit of storyboarding is to be able to effectively channel ideas to other people, to audience members.
+“I caught on to the concept of trying to align something that you feel is a strong idea personally, and putting it to a test in such a way that it will convey something to the people sitting in the theatre,” he says.
 “Not just turning your camera inwards, but finding something that allows other people in.
 That’s what I find magical.”

 He describes the process of working with Denis as being fluid, a conversation, “staring up at the sky and musing.”
 Among many things, they make a point of exploring what makes us all, as humans, react in a visceral way, and “what is in that realm that crosses over between your life and a dream,” says Sam.
 “My job is to illustrate (Denis’) dream.”